Heimdal

 Open-Source patch management tools are vital because they close critical security gaps.

-Edgescan’s 2024 Vulnerability Statistics Report uncovered several interesting facts regarding this:
+Edgescan’s 2024 Vulnerability Statistics Report uncovered several interesting facts regarding the importance of patching.

 • Non-internet facing systems have a significant risk density.